anindyadas2001/PetCareManager/README.md

 ```bash
 ./mvnw spring-boot:run
 ```
->[!Tip:]
+> [!Tip]
->You can access the running application at `http://localhost:8080` after successful execution.
+> You can access the running application at `http://localhost:8080` after successful execution.

 ### 4️⃣ **Deploy on Tomcat**
 - Package the application into a WAR file and deploy it on Tomcat: